How do I apply?

 - Indicate how funds will be spent and the extent of matching funds available, if any.
+Applicants who seek more than $5,000 should contact Executive Director Tiffany White for information about submitting a budget.
 Recommended length: one-half page.

 - The vita or resume should not exceed two pages.

 - Graduate students (those who have successfully defended their dissertation proposal) must arrange for a letter of reference from the person directing their dissertation work.
-The letter should be sent on institutional letterhead as a signed pdf attachment to Frank Mackaman at email@example.com.
+The letter should be sent on institutional letterhead as a signed pdf attachment to Tiffany White at email@example.com.
 Length not to exceed one page—additional pages will not be forwarded to the judges.

 Overhead Waiver Letter